cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

   - The devcontainer pre-installs all the extensions specified in `devcontainer.json` file
   - The default python virtual environment contains packages installed from `testing.txt` requirements file while inherits `development`, `production` and `dataset_manifest` requirements files.
   - Contains an additional python virtual environment for testing REST_API, CLI and SDK.
 It can be activated by selecting `/opt/venv-test/bin/python` in the `Python: Select interpreter` command pallette menu.
-  - All the packages in the virtual environments are updated when the container runs for the first time after rebuilding the container.
+  - All the python packages in the virtual environments as well node dependencies are updated when the container runs for the first time after rebuilding the container.
 This is done via the `postCreateCommand` specified in `devcontainer.json` file
   - Since the base image does not contain installation metadata for the `datumaro`, therefore it clones the git repo every time the packages are updated and takes a long time for the update to finish.
 To avoid this, its git commit_hash value from the base image is saved and used to check if an update is required.
   - Pip cache is persisted between rebuilds
   - The default shell is `zsh`